Submitting Your Protocol to the IRB

 - Complete the online training program from CITI for research involving human subjects.

-- Download all of the necessary forms and example documents for your specific research project from the IRB Forms page.
+- Download all of the necessary forms and example documents for your specific research project from the IRB Forms page. *Note that as of July 2018, there are separate forms for research Exempt from review, research qualifying for Expedited review, and research requiring Full review.

 Possible Outcomes of IRB Protocol Review